Upcoming Virtual Seminars

 What Is Revision Surgery?

-Although most patients experience successful weight loss surgery, there are instances where revisional bariatric surgery is required.
-A revisional operation is used to correct one of the many types of weight loss surgery procedures that has failed due to inadequate weight loss or weight regain, unresolved comorbidities or unresolved complications.
+Although most patients experience successful weight loss surgery, some instances require revisional bariatric surgery.
+A revisional operation is used to correct one of the many types of weight loss surgery procedures when it has failed due to inadequate weight loss or weight regain, unresolved comorbidities, or unresolved complications.

 Obesity is a chronic disease and not easily treated.
-As with any medical condition, if the first treatment is not effective, a bariatric revision procedure may be needed as an additional treatment for obesity.
+As with any medical condition, if the first treatment is not effective, an additional treatment such as a bariatric revision procedure may be needed.

 Advanced Laparoscopic Associates (ALA) of New Jersey are one of the only practices in the area with bariatric surgeons experienced enough to perform these corrective procedures.
-Whatever your issue may be, there is a likely revisional solution to your problems.
+Whatever your needs may be, a revisional solution is likely available to address your concerns.